Burkhard Heim

-Burkhard Heim ([haɪm]; 9 February 1925 – 14 January 2001) was a German theoretical physicist known for the creation of a unified field theory called Heim theory.
-He was particularly interested in the application of his theory to the development of hyperspace travel.
+Burkhard Heim ([haɪm]; 9 February 1925 – 14 January 2001) was a German theoretical physicist known for proposing a unified field theory called Heim theory, which he claimed could have applications to the development of hyperspace travel.

 Academic and work history

 1940s

-In 1943, Heim met Heisenberg, a German physicist involved in atom bomb research, and told him of his plan to use chemical implosion to facilitate an atomic explosion.
+In 1943, Heim met Werner Heisenberg, a German physicist involved in atom bomb research, and told him of his plan to use a form of chemical implosion to facilitate an atomic explosion.
 This design was based on an idea he developed for a 'clean' hydrogen bomb when he was 18.
 Heisenberg was impressed by Heim's knowledge, but thought the approach would be impractical.

 At the start of World War II, Heim avoided conscription into the German Air Force by working in a chemical laboratory as an explosives technician.
-An explosion in the laboratory caused by the mishandling of unstable compounds left him without hands and mostly deaf and blind when he was 19.
+When he was 19, an explosion in the laboratory caused by the mishandling of unstable compounds left him without hands and mostly deaf and blind.
 Heim underwent the Krukenberg Procedure after the accident.

-In 1946, Heim registered to study physics at the University of Göttingen.
+After World War II, Heim registered to study physics at the University of Göttingen.

 1950s

 In 1952, during the third congressional session of the International Astronautical Federation (IAF) in Stuttgart, Germany, Heim presented his theory for interplanetary propulsion under the title of "Die dynamische Kontrabarie als Lösung des astronomischen Problems" (The Dynamic Kontrabarie as Solution of the Astronautical Problem).
 It was the first time the idea of gravitational, electromagnetic, weak, and strong forces were treated as distortions of their proper Euclidean metrics in a higher-dimensional space.
 A brief description of Heim's lecture was recorded in the proceedings of the Society for Space Research.

 In 1954, he began to study under Carl Friedrich von Weizsäcker in Göttingen.
 He wrote his diploma thesis on physical processes in the Crab Nebula Supernova.
-After this, he began to work at the Max Planck Institute for Astrophysics in Göttingen.
+Then, he began to work at the Max Planck Institute for Astrophysics in Göttingen.
 However, he soon found it extremely difficult to work in a team due to his disabilities.

-In 1955, Heim contracted with the Glenn L. Martin Company to assist them with a gravity control propulsion project.
-The news about Heim's contract was among several revelations that had been published during the period of intensified United States gravity control propulsion research (1955 - 1974).
+In 1955, Heim was contracted by the Glenn L. Martin Company to assist them with a gravity control propulsion project.
+The news about Heim's contract was published during a period of increasing United States gravity control propulsion research (1955 - 1974).

-In 1956, Heim completed a 27-page progress report that summarized his philosophy (syntrometry) and his theory (Principle of Dynamic Contrabarie) for coupling general relativity with quantum dynamics for propulsion applications.
+In 1956, Heim completed a 27-page progress report that summarized his philosophy (syntrometry) and his theory (Principle of Dynamic Kontrabarie) for coupling general relativity with quantum dynamics for propulsion applications.
 Sample calculations for an expedition from the surface of the Earth to the surface of the planet Mars appeared at the end of Heim's progress report.

-In November 1957, Heim delivered a lecture about his propulsion theory to the Deutschen Gesellschaft für Raketentechnik und Raumfahrt (German Society for Rocket Technology and Space Travel), Frankfurt.
+In November 1957, Heim delivered a lecture about his propulsion theory to the German Society for Rocket Technology and Space Travel in Frankfurt.
 Subsequently, Wernher von Braun sought his comments on various aerospace projects.
-According to von Ludwiger, an audiotape of Heim's presentation had been prepared for shipment to America.
+According to von Ludwiger, a German author known for his publication on UFOs, an audiotape of Heim's presentation had been prepared for shipment to America.